Prescribing Guidelines by Clinical Area

 - Hormonal contraceptives and antibacterials that do not induce liver enzymes – Advice on interactions between combined hormonal contraceptives and antibacterials that do not induce liver enzymes has been updated to take into account the recommendations of the Faculty of Sexual and Reproductive Healthcare Clinical Guidance: Drug Interactions with Hormonal Contraception (January 2011).
 Additional contraceptive precautions are no longer necessary when antibacterials that do not induce liver enzymes are taken with combined oral contraceptives, (unless diarrhoea or vomiting occurs), contraceptive patches or vaginal rings.
 More information on enzyme inducing drugs can be found in the British National Formulary.

 - Please note that the evidence is too limited to make a definite recommendation regarding the effectiveness of combined oral contraceptives after bariatric surgery.
 The FSHR GDG recommend that women who have had bariatric surgery should be advised of potential reduced effectiveness of COC and should consider a non-oral method of contraception.
+See also Specialist Pharmacy Service: The effect of bariatric surgery (gastric bypass) on certain medicines for more information on contraceptive options.

 - See ‘Emergency Contraception’ for more information on interactions with EHC.